gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/apis/python-api.md

 demonstrate how to get up and running to perform queries from Python code on an existing running graph.

+!!! tip
+    Please see the handy introduction on [what is python](../../../gaffer-basics/what-is-python.md) if you are new to the language.

 ## What is the Python Extension?

 Commonly referred to as `gafferpy` this is an API to gaffer that provides